demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-search-ioa-exclusion

 ***
-Get a list of IOA Exclusions by specifying their IDs or a filter
+Get a list of IOA exclusions by specifying their IDs or a filter

 #### Base Command